suve/bash_controls/howmanyinternets/README.txt

   -t  Print total number of transferred (sent) bytes.
   -s  Print the sum of sent and received bytes (default).

+  -f  Print a custom string.
+Inside the format string,
+      %r, %t, %s sequences can be used to print relevant info.
+      Use %% to display a literal percent sign.

   -h  Use a human-readable format.

 ----------------------------------------